Wait is on in Alaska Senate race as ballot count continues

 JUNEAU, Alaska (AP) — The waiting game is on for the candidates in Alaska’s hard-fought U.S. Senate race, with early results favoring Republican incumbent Dan Sullivan, who predicted a win.
 His main rival, Democratic-backed independent Al Gross, urged patience with thousands of ballots remaining to be counted.

 Initial returns counted election night and into Wednesday showed near-identical vote tallies — and advantages — for the Republicans in the top-tier races: President Donald Trump, Sullivan and U.S. Rep. Don Young, who has served in the House since 1973 and is seeking another term.
 The last time a Democratic presidential candidate won the state was 1964.

 The votes in that preliminary tally included those cast on Election Day and early in-person votes through Oct.
-29.
+29, and the count was ongoing.

 “We are on a clear path for a resounding victory for our state and our country because of that positive future that we have laid out,” Sullivan told his supporters in Anchorage late Tuesday.
 “We are going to win.
 We are going to win big because our best days are ahead of us.”